numindai/NuMarkdown/README.md

 ---

-# NuMarkdown-reasoning 📄
+# Reasoning comes to OCR  🧠✨📄🤘

-**NuMarkdown-8B-reasoning** is the first reasoning vision-language model trained specifically to convert documents into clean GitHub-flavoured Markdown.
+**NuMarkdown-8B-Thinking** is the first reasoning OCR VLM.
+It is specifically trained to convert documents into clean Markdown files, well suited for RAG applications.
+It generates thinking tokens to figure out the layout of the document before generating the Markdown file.
+It is particularly good at understanding documents with weird layouts and complex tables.
+The number of thinking tokens can vary from 20% to 500% of the final answer, depending on the task difficulty.

-It is a fine-tune of **Qwen 2.5-VL-7B** using ~10k synthetic Doc-to-Reasoning-to-Markdown pairs, followed by an RL phase (GRPO) with a layout-centric reward.
+**NuMarkdown-8B-Thinking** is a fine-tune of **Qwen 2.5-VL-7B** on synthetic Doc &rarr; Reasoning &rarr; Markdown examples, followed by an RL phase (GRPO) with a layout-centric reward.

-*(Note: the number of thinking tokens can vary from 20% to 500% the number of tokens in the final answer)*

 ## Results

-**NuMarkdown-reasoning** is significantly better than similar size non-reasoning models trained for markdown generation on complex documents, and achieves competitive results against top closed source alternatives.
+**NuMarkdown-8B-Thinking** is outperforming generic non-reasoning models like GPT-4o and specialized OCR models like OCRFlux.
+It is competitive against large reasoning closed-source models like Gemini 2.5.

-### Arena ranking against popular alternatives (using trueskill-2 ranking system, with around 500 anonymized votes):
+### Arena ranking against popular alternatives (using trueskill-2 ranking system, with around 500 model-anonymized votes):
 <p align="center">

 | Rank | Model                                   | μ     | σ    | μ − 3σ |